mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-04-10-pao-t-portrait.md

 image:
   feature: paperfaces-pao-t-lg.jpg
   thumb: paperfaces-pao-t-150.jpg
-tags: [portrait, illustration, paper by 53, Sktchy]
+tags: [portrait, illustration, Paper by 53, Sktchy]
 ---

 PaperFaces portrait of a [Pao T.](http://sktchy.com/LWk59H) inspired by a photograph on Sktchy.